 A. Faith does not delay to obey

-- Abraham knew God.
-He had walked with God for many years and was convinced his God had spoken to him.
+4. Abraham was convinced that God had spoken to him.

-APPL – There is a time to wait.
+APPL – You see, there is a time to wait.

 Psalm 25:5, Lead me in Your truth and teach me, for You are the God of my salvation; for You I wait all the day.

 • But when it is time to move, then it is time to move.

 b.
 He took two of his young men and Isaac.